hannesmann/gcadapter-oc-kmod/README.md

 A PKGBUILD is available for Arch Linux in `packaging/` and in the [AUR](https://aur.archlinux.org/packages/gcadapter-oc-dkms).
 This package uses DKMS to install and auto-update the module when the kernel is updated.
 A configuration file is added to load the module automatically on boot.

+Two RPM packages are available in the `packaging/rpms/` directory and can be installed locally by running either `rpm-ostree install akmod-gcadapter-oc-1.4-1.fc39.x86_64.rpm gcadapter-oc-kmod-1.4-1.fc39.x86_64.rpm` if on an ostree based distro like Kinoite/Silverblue or `sudo dnf install akmod-gcadapter-oc-1.4-1.fc39.x86_64.rpm gcadapter-oc-kmod-1.4-1.fc39.x86_64.rpm` if on a dnf based distro.
+These pacakges use AKMOD to install and auto-update the module when the kernel is updated.
+A configuration file is added to load the module automatically on boot.

 Prepackaged versions can be found under "Releases".

 For other distros copying the module to an appropriate directory under `/usr/lib/modules`, running `sudo depmod` and creating a file called `/usr/lib/modules-load.d/gcadapter-oc.conf` with the contents `gcadapter_oc` should be enough to load the module automatically.
 You'll need to rebuild the module and copy every time you upgrade your kernel so I don't recommend it!